 Metformin’s weight loss effects also vary significantly from person to person.

 Metformin needs time to build up in the body.
-Oftentimes, your doctor will start you on a lower dose of the drug in order to avoid uncomfortable GI side effects.
+Oftentimes, your doctor will start you on a lower dose of the drug to avoid uncomfortable GI side effects.